arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 }
 ```

 [EXERCISE] Read the program above.
 Theorize about how it should behave.
 When you believe you know what it will do in any case (i.e. with any sequence of user inputs) run it to test your theory.
-You may want to run with the debugger, so you can step through line by line and see what's happening!
+You shoud use the debugger, so you can step through line by line and see what's happening.

 [EXERCISE] Write a program to specification using nested ifs